Have you searched for a complete tutorial on the “WordPress search system”? You’ve reached the most relevant result for your query.

 1. Adding WordPress Search System With Your Theme

 Adding a WordPress search system is primarily dependent on the theme that you are using.
 To demonstrate to you, I’ll be using the Astra theme which is a free and super-fast theme.

 Want A Helping Hand In Upgrading The Theme Of Your WordPress Website?

 Now to enable the WordPress Search System with your theme here are the steps you need to follow:

-- Firstly, from your WordPress admin dashboard visit the Appearance → Customize page.
+- First, from your WordPress admin dashboard visit the Appearance → Customize Page.

 - Now go to the Header → Primary Menu.